FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/software/gba_bios.md

 ## GBA

-If you launch a GBA game in the first place, you will get this screen:
+If you launch a GBA game for the first time, you will get this screen:

 ![GBA BIOS](/assets/images/GBA_BIOS.png)